krgko/learning-blockchain/README.md

 - **Maniplate the chain** the blockchain does not allow to modify some data on the chain and the chain will invalid
 - **Blockchain verification** It use hash that calculate each block this will ensure that chain cannot manipulated
 - **To verify block hashes** Can check by try to create another set of hash as current_hash and reconcile with previous_hash

+## Proof of work
+Mining is challenging -> for security and control amount of coins
+- Find a number which fullfill PoW requirement (Answer of puzzle)
+- Take block data into account -> **If number is correct will added to block metadata then commit with transaction and previous hash**
+- Other node can verify PoW easily

+**Process**
+- Transactions - difference from Nonce
+- Previous hash
+- Proof (Nonce: Number used once) - increment in loop 0, ... n
+Checking PoW by hash all above into a hash e.g `00[a-f0-9]{62}` 00 is difficulty - miner need to find a correct hash

+**Cheating**
+Add old block -> check hash will failed to matched with previous hash Nonce changed -> that is a part of hash all of hashes after cheated block will change and PoW takes time so, all the block will be recalculated (These step will occur with block has been validated)

 ## Important note